cosmos/relayer/docs/advanced_usage.md

 - Note: above, `default` is the key that will need to contain funds (the granter)
 - 10 grantees will be configured, so those 10 address will sign TXs in round robin order.

+An external feegrant configuration can be applied with the following command:
+- `rly chains configure feegrant basicallowance cosmoshub cosmosaddr --grantees grantee3`
+- Note: above, `cosmosaddr` is a bech32 address that has already issued a feegrant allowance to `grantee3`.
+- External configuration means that someone else controls `cosmosaddr` (you do not need the mnemonic).

 You may also choose to specify the exact names of your grantees:
 - `rly chains configure feegrant basicallowance kujira default --grantees "kuji1,kuji2,kuji3"`